 (1) Where an application for a prospecting licence relates to land that is, or was when the application was made, the subject of a mining tenement, any prospecting licence granted in respect of that application shall not include that land.

-(2) Subsection (1) does not apply in relation to a special prospecting licence under section 56A.
+(2) Subsection (1) does not apply in relation to a special prospecting licence granted under section 56A, 70 or 85B or a prospecting licence granted in respect of an application under section 56B or a reversion licence application.

 [Section 43 inserted by No. 15 of 2002 s.
-6.]
+6; amended by No. 39 of 2004 s.
+4; No. 27 of 2005 s.
+5.]

 44. Power to grant prospecting licence over all or part of land in application